 The provision for income taxes primarily represents APAM's U.S. federal, state and local income taxes on its allocable portion of Holdings' income, as well as foreign income taxes payable by Holdings' subsidiaries.
-APAM's effective income tax rate for the three months ended June 30, 2018 was 15.1%.
-The decrease in effective income tax rate from 23.4% for the three months ended June 30, 2017 was primarily due to Tax Reform, which reduced the U.S. federal corporate tax rate from 35% to 21%.
+APAM's effective income tax rate for the three months ended September 30, 2018 was 17.5%.
+The decrease in effective income tax rate from 26.9% for the three months ended September 30, 2017 was primarily due to Tax Reform, which reduced the U.S. federal corporate tax rate from 35% to 21%.
 The 2018 effective tax rate was also lower than 2017 due to pre-IPO share-based compensation expenses incurred in 2017 that were not deductible for tax purposes.
 Pre-IPO share-based compensation expenses and the related impact to the effective tax rate no longer exist after the awards were fully vested on July 1, 2017.

-Several factors contribute to the effective tax rate, including a rate benefit attributable to the fact that approximately 33% and 38% of Holdings' full year projected taxable earnings were not subject to corporate-level taxes for the three months ended June 30, 2018 and 2017, respectively.
+Several factors contribute to the effective tax rate, including a rate benefit attributable to the fact that approximately 33% and 38% of Holdings' full year projected taxable earnings were not subject to corporate-level taxes for the three months ended September 30, 2018 and 2017, respectively.
 Thus, income before income taxes includes amounts that are attributable to noncontrolling interests and not taxable to APAM and its subsidiaries, which reduces the effective tax rate.
 As APAM's equity ownership in Holdings increases, the effective tax rate will likewise increase as more income will be subject to corporate-level taxes.
-The effective tax rate in both periods was also lower than the statutory rate due to dividends paid on unvested share-based awards.
+The effective tax rate was negatively impacted in both periods due to higher tax expense related to the vesting of restricted share-based awards, net of dividends paid on unvested share-based awards.